kevin-crook-ucb/ucb_w205_crook_supplement/2018_spring/synch_07.md

 cp ~/w205/course-content/07-Sourcing-Data/docker-compose.yml .
 ```

 Edit the yml file we just copied.
 During class we will talk through it.
 For volume mounts, you may need to change them to fully qualified path names.
-If you are running Windows desktop, you will need to change them to a fully qualified Windows path:
+If you are running Windows desktop, you will need to change them to a fully qualified Windows path.

 Start the docker cluster:
 ```